by Chris Woodford. Last updated: September 16, 2015.

 There are many other, less well-known uses for tungsten include the manufacture of paints, dyes, pigments, and phosphors (chemicals that give off visible light when they're stimulated with energy of some other kind); as a replacement for lead in fishing shot and bullets; and as an ingredient in lubricants, rust-resistant coatings, and fire-resistant compounds.
 Military uses include making radiation shields and heavy-metal alloys for various kinds of armaments.

 Photo: Left: You need incredibly high temperatures to melt metals and weld them together, so the welding tool itself needs to be made of a metal such as tungsten that can withstand even higher temperatures.
 Here, a US Air Force engineer is welding two pieces of aluminum together using gas tungsten arc welding (GTAW) equipment, also known as a tungsten inert gas (TIG) welder.
-Photo by Jonathan Snyder courtesy of US Air Force and Defense Imagery.
+Photo by Jonathan Snyder courtesy of US Air Force.